 Salads have come a long way since the pedestrian lettuce, tomato and pineapple version.
 Today there’s absolutely not any limit to the countless varieties, ingredients and lotions available to our salad-crazed nation.
 Canned fruits and veggies became available and were tossed into the mix, allowing Americans to eat salads year’round.
 Sounds a little kinky, but this category includes a number of our favorites: tuna salad, chicken salad, egg salad, ham salad, crab and shrimp salad.
 The chicken came first, showing up in mid-1800s cookbooks, tuna much later with the arrival of canned tuna.
 From the late 1930s, Spam made ham salad simple, and egg salad was a natural.
 With the coming of Jello gelatin, molded salads took their colorful place at any luncheon.

 Restauranteur Robert Cobb made the salad which bears his name in his Brown Derby restaurant in Hollywood; chef salad surfaced in the Ritz Carlton in New York and initially included sliced ox tongue together with cheese and ham.
-(Mercifully, in later decades, chicken or turkey replaced the ox tongue) In Hollywood’s early days, Caesar salad was adopted by the celebrities, who happily munched with this trendy salad at a number of their favorite restaurants.
+(Mercifully, in later decades, chicken or turkey replaced the ox tongue) In Hollywood’s early days, Caesar salad was adopted by the Sebastian Wildlife Removal, who happily munched with this trendy salad at a number of their favorite restaurants.
 The founder, Caesar Cardini, eventually bottled and marketed his trademark dressing in the Los Angeles region.
 A favourite restaurant in Chicago, the Blackhawk, featured their signature”spinning salad bowl” along with each entree on the menu, served tableside.

 French chefs made vinaigrette dressing with herbs, oil, chopped shallots, and paprika, throughout the 1800s.
 Those especially adventurous additional tomato sauce, which became the basis for classic French dressing.
 Kraft Foods, in 1939, introduced their favorite edition, orange in colour.
 Miracle Whip appeared around the same time, labeled salad dressing but primarily utilized to hold together chopped meat, eggs or poultry for a tasty sandwich filling.
 From the 1920’s, Green Goddess dressing was made at a San Francisco restaurant in honor of a play with the same name.
 (Good thing Death of a Salesman did not debut that same year.)